-Each student is assigned a locker or roll-around at course commencement.
+Students may be assigned a locker at course commencement.
 Students assigned a locker must use a combination lock to secure equipment and personal belongings within their locker and provide the Student Service Coordinator with the lock's combination.
-Students assigned a roll-around will be provided with a key to secure equipment and personal belongings within their roll-around.

-Lockers and roll-arounds are for use by current, active students only.
-Students must remove all belongings from their assigned locker or roll-around immediately upon graduation, termination or withdrawal from Ogle School.
+Lockers are for use by current, active students only.
+Students must remove all belongings from their assigned locker immediately upon graduation, termination or withdrawal from Ogle School.
 Items found to be stored longer than 30 days since the student's last day of attendance or in unassigned lockers or roll-arounds will be discarded.

-Lockers and roll-arounds are the property of Ogle School and may be formally inspected at any time.
-Students are required to organize, clean and sanitize their lockers and roll-arounds daily.
+Lockers are the property of Ogle School and may be formally inspected at any time.
+Students are required to organize, clean and sanitize their lockers daily.
 Care must be taken not to mix unsanitary personal belongings (food, money, and clothing) with sanitized implements and equipment.
-Students who damage lockers and roll-arounds will be required to pay the cost of repairing or replacing the locker or roll-around.
+Students who damage lockers will be required to pay the cost of repairing or replacing the locker.
 Students may not remove school equipment from the School at any time.